 against an association or board member for negligence is

 three (3) years from the discovery of the wrongful act.
 (Smith v.
-Superior Court
+Sup.
+Court